-Eight sites and 16 holes cored on Shatsky Rise recovered a virtually complete composite section ranging from upper Pleistocene to lowermost Berriasian representing ~140 m.y. of geological history.
-A number of short intervals of lower and middle Miocene stratigraphy were not identified shipboard but are part of a fascinating regional sedimentation history which, grossly simplified, saw rapid deposition in the Pliocene-Pleistocene, reduced sedimentation rates in the late Miocene, condensation and hiatuses through the middle Miocene to Oligocene, complete but relatively slow deposition in the Paleogene (almost entirely on the Southern High), and rapid deposition for much of Maastrichtian to earliest Berriasian time (Table T3).
-Chert-rich sediments dominate from the mid-Campanian to lowest recovered sediments (Figs. F21, F34, F42).
+Eight sites and 16 holes (1207A and 1207B, 1208A, 1209A through 1209C, 1210A and 1210B, 1211A through 1211C, 1212A and 1212B, 1213A and 1213B, and 1214A) cored on Shatsky Rise recovered a virtually complete composite section ranging from upper Pleistocene to uppermost Tithonian representing 143 m.y. of geological history.
+A number of short intervals of lower and middle Miocene stratigraphy were not identified shipboard but are part of a fascinating regional sedimentation history which, grossly simplified, saw rapid deposition in the Pliocene-Pleistocene, reduced sedimentation rates in the late Miocene, condensation and hiatuses through the middle Miocene to Oligocene, complete but relatively slow deposition in the Paleogene (almost entirely on the Southern High), and rapid deposition for much of Maastrichtian to latest Tithonian time.
+Chertrich sediments dominate from the mid-Campanian to lowest recovered sediments (Figs. F21, F36, F42).

-With the exception of Site 1214, all sites include complete and rapidly deposited Pliocene-Pleistocene sections (8-14 m/m.y. sedimentation rates [SRs] and >1.0 g/cm2/k.y. mass accumulation rates [MARs]) in which the noncarbonate fraction forms a significant proportion (Fig. F43).
+With the exception of Site 1214, all sites include complete and rapidly deposited Pliocene- Pleistocene sections (8-14 m/m.y. sedimentation rates [SRs] and >1.0 g/cm2/k.y. mass accumulation rates [MARs]) in which the noncarbonate fraction forms a significant proportion (Fig. F43).
 A particularly expanded drift-deposit succession (200 m and 42.4 m/m.y.
 SR) was recovered at Site 1208, and this section should prove to be invaluable for timescale studies allowing the integration of calcareous and siliceous biostratigraphies, cyclostratigraphy, and paleomagnetic polarity and intensity records.
-The Pliocene-Pleistocene at Site 1207 on the Northern High was particularly rich in siliceous microfossils most likely due to cool, productive waters, which were also responsible for the paucity of tropical-subtropical species of planktonic foraminifers at this location.
+The Pliocene-Pleistocene at Site 1207 was particularly rich in siliceous microfossils most likely due to cool, productive waters, which were also responsible for the paucity of tropical-subtropical species of planktonic foraminifers at this location on the Northern High.
 The influx of warmer water planktonic foraminifers and reduction of biosiliceous plankton to the south at Site 1209 shows the paleobiogeographic and paleoceanographic importance of the Shatsky Rise drill sites near the path of the Kuroshio Current.

 The lowermost Pliocene and uppermost Miocene sections show reduced sedimentation and mass accumulation rates (<1.0 g/cm2/k.y.
-MAR) and overlie intervals of condensed section and unconformities that include parts of the upper, middle, and lower Miocene, the Miocene/Oligocene boundary interval as well as the upper Oligocene at most sites (Figs. F21, F42, and F43).
-The amount of missing section is variably better expressed across Shatsky Rise and, for example, at Sites 1209 and 1211, much of the Oligocene is present.
-Northern and Central High Sites 1207 and 1208, and Sites 1213 and 1214 on the Southern High are also missing all or most of the Paleogene and uppermost Cretaceous.
+MAR) and overlie intervals of condensed section and unconformities that include parts of the upper, middle, and lower Miocene, the Miocene/Oligocene boundary interval as well as the upper Oligocene at most sites (Figs. F21, F43).
+The amount of missing section is variably expressed across Shatsky Rise and, for example, at Sites 1209 and 1211, much of the Oligocene is present.
+Northern and Central High Sites 1207 and 1208 and Sites 1213 and 1214 on the Southern High are also missing all or most of the Paleogene and uppermost Cretaceous.
 However, Southern High Sites 1209, 1210, and 1211 recovered apparently complete lower Oligocene to Paleocene sections that were deposited relatively slowly (0.2-7.6 m/m.y.
 SR and <1.0 g/cm2/k.y.
 MAR) and dominated by carbonate.
-These sections include complete and lithologically well-expressed PETM and E/O boundary intervals and provided excellent records of biotic response to these periods of rapid environmental change.
-Preliminary shipboard analysis of calcareous nannofossils through the PETM interval reveals striking changes in assemblages, in particular the decline and extinction of Fasciculithus within the event and the subsequent increase in Zvgrhablithus bijugatus.
+These sections include complete and lithologically well-expressed LPTM and Eocene/Oligocene boundary intervals and provided excellent records of biotic response to these periods of rapid environmental change.
+Preliminary shipboard analysis of calcareous nannofossils through the LPTM interval reveals striking changes in assemblages, in particular the decline and extinction of Fasciculithus within the event and the subsequent increase in Zygrhablithus bijugatus.